How to Calculate Spousal Support:

 A spouse cannot request support without also providing proof that they have been trying dilligently to find employment, training, and educational opportunities.
 However, this requirement for trying to locate work/work-related opportunities does not apply in the case of immigrant spouses where the Affidavit of Support is in fact being enforced during the divorce process.

 How Can I Modify My Spousal Support Payments?

 Monthly spousal support payments are limited to the lesser of 20 percent of the paying spouse’s “average gross monthly income” or $5,000.
 The exact amount is determined by the court, based on a variety of factors, including the spouse’s education, employment history, and “homemaker” contribution to the marriage.
 Either spouse may file a motion with the court to reduce the amount of a monthly payment if there is a significant change in their circumstances.
 Our Texas family law attorneys can guide a party when deciding whether or not to file such a motion.

 Still Need Help?
 Contact a Spousal Support Family Law Attorney.

 Our spousal support family law attorney wants to help you no matter which side of spousal support payments you are on.
 If you are the paying spouse, then learn how to ensure that you are not responsible for higher support payments than the law requires.
 If you are the recipient spouse, then learn how the court can enforce the court order if your former spouse or partner does not comply.

-For years, the partners at The Julian Firm, P.C. have proudly served families from Plano to Arlington and all the surrounding North Texas towns in family law matters.
+For years, The Julian Firm, P.C. have proudly served families from Denton to Frisco and Fort Worth in family law matters.
 Call (972) 459-4400 to arrange for an initial consultation.
 Our experienced spousal support family law attorneys of Flower Mound can discuss your questions about spousal support in Texas.